hutec/ber-cph/_posts/last_day.md

 We went for a road bike ride along Amager’s coast the next morning.
 The course leads through a nature reserve with wide green grass, horses and birds.
 The sea on the other side of the path made sure to provide us with strong headwinds.
 Our way back through the city teased us with our future apartments in Danish Venice and we started googling jobs and salaries in Copenhagen.
 A quick shower later, we made our way to the city center again to buy sunglasses for my strained eyes.
 We visited *Kastellet*, the local *Rapha* store, the *Black Diamond*, when the second day was already coming to an end.

+## Waving Farewell

+We woke up early for our last stage, since we planned to cycle more than 160km.
+But before really tackling the route, we had to stop at *St. Peders Bageri*—yes, we deliberately decided beforehand staying in the city until Wednesday morning to not miss the weekly offer *Onsdagsneglen* offer.
+As the name suggests, this cinnamon roll is only to be bought on Wednesdays.
+One is about 28DKK and they are considered the best cinnamon rolls in whole Denmark.
+I can warmly recommend biting in a huge pile of yeast dough, icing, cinnamon and cardamom.
+We casually bought 4 rolls to get us through this long day of cycling.

 ![cinnamon role]($BASEPATH/assets/blog/images/day8_kanelsnegel.jpg)

 ![castle]($BASEPATH/assets/blog/images/day8_castle.jpg)